djpasseyjr/interfere/paper.md

 # Usage

-The Interfere package is designed around three tasks: Counterfactual simulation, predictive method optimization and prediction.
+The Interfere package is designed around three tasks: Counterfactual simulation, predictive method optimization and prediction. **(Break up code blocks.
+Describe all the details at each step.)**

 ## 1. Counterfactual Simulation of Intervention Response
 The following code contains and example of counterfactual intervention response simulation.